 The following Corporate practice note provides comprehensive and up to date legal information covering:

-The Market Abuse Regulation took effect across the EU on 3 July 2016.
-Its stated goal is to establish a common regulatory framework on insider dealing, the unlawful disclosure of inside information and market manipulation (all forms of market abuse) as well as measures to prevent market abuse to ensure the integrity of financial markets in the EU and to enhance investor protection and confidence in those markets.
+The EU Market Abuse Regulation took effect across the EU on 3 July 2016.
+Its stated goal was to establish a common regulatory framework on insider dealing, the unlawful disclosure of inside information and market manipulation (all forms of market abuse) as well as measures to prevent market abuse to ensure the integrity of financial markets in the EU and to enhance investor protection and confidence in those markets.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.